Praying the Word – Daniel 9

 22 “He instructed me and said to me: ‘Daniel, I have come now to give you insight and understanding.
 Daniel 9:20-22 (TLV)

-Daniel had not even finished praying when the angel Gabriel appeared before him to confirm the importance to God of Daniel’s prayer.
-This prayer would not only set in motion the events needed to end the Babylonian Captivity, but Gabriel would also present Daniel with a startlingly accurate prophecy regarding the timetable for the coming of a very important person – the Messiah, who will become King of the fifth and final kingdom, the Kingdom of God.
-This person, Jesus Christ, will arrive in Judah right on time, as specified by the prophecy.
+Daniel had not even finished praying when the angel Gabriel appeared before him to confirm the importance of Daniel’s prayer to God.
+This prayer would not only set in motion the immediate events needed to end the Babylonian Captivity, but Gabriel would also present Daniel with a remarkable prophecy regarding the time for the coming of a very important person – the Messiah, who will become the King of the fifth and final kingdom, the Kingdom of God.
+This person, Jesus Christ, will arrive in Judah right on time, according to the timetable laid out in the prophecy given by Gabriel to Daniel.
+Daniel was immediately rewarded as he prayed the word of God.

 Reflection

-Have you ever tried praying along with a selection of God’s word from the Bible?
+Have you ever tried praying using a selection of God’s word from the Bible?
 When we partner with God in agreement with His word, it unleashes a special divine power.

-17 that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him, 18 having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints, 19 and what is the immeasurable greatness of his power toward us who believe, according to the working of his great might.
-Ephesians 1:17-19 (ESV)
+Together, we now pray: 17 that the God of our Lord Jesus Christ, the Father of glory, may give you the Spirit of wisdom and of revelation in the knowledge of him, 18 having the eyes of your (their) hearts enlightened, that you may know what is the hope to which he has called you, (them) what are the riches of his glorious inheritance in the saints.
+Ephesians 1:17-18 (ESV)